What does the Bible

 The first thing we need to understand is that since God is Holy, clean and pure he wants his people to be the same.
 As previously stated, the Old Testament book of Leviticus, written under the inspiration of God, discusses the issue of tattoos.
 The New Testament, however, is silent on this practice.

-27 Do not . . . tattoo yourselves or cut gashes in your body to mourn for the dead.
-(Leviticus 19:28)
+27 Do not . . . tattoo yourselves or cut gashes in your body to mourn for the dead (Leviticus 19:28)

 The Jamieson, Fausset, and Brown's Commentary states the restriction in Leviticus 19 concerns tattoos and other marks placed on the body.
-The reference states tattooing was many times done through the imprinting of leaves, flowers and so on.
+The reference states tattooing was performed many times through the imprinting of leaves, flowers and so on.
 According to the JFB, the prohibition in Leviticus is likely due to human nature's desire to have such marks to honor an idol.

 Ancient people, who worshipped false gods, used tattoos for religious purposes.
 God says he is a jealous God in Exodus 20:5.
 We are not to practice the way of the heathen when we worship Him (Deuteronomy 8:19).